robsonbittencourt/hubot.js/README.md

 ## Usage

 After you install me through npm some commands are avaliable in your command line.
-If you start me with Docker these commands don't are available.
-But with the exception of the help command the others can be executed with Docker commands (docker start/stop/restart).
+If you start me with Docker these commands won't are available.
+Help and configure are commands exclusively for console with npm installation.
+The other commands can be executed with Docker commands - like docker start/stop/restart.

 ### CLI Commands Overview